 Portia's love is going to be in competition with Antonio's friendship.
 Still, this thought shows that Portia understands the importance of a bosom buddy.
 She knows she's not the only one in Bassanio's life, even if she is going to be his wife.

-my creditors grow cruel, my estate is very low, my bond to the
+creditors grow cruel, my estate is very low, my bond to

-Jew is forfeit; and since, in paying it, it is impossible I
+the Jew is forfeit, and since, in paying it, it is impossible I

-should live, all debts are clear'd between you and I, if I might
+should live, all debts are cleared between you and I, if

-but see you at my death.
-Notwithstanding, use your pleasure; if
+I might but see you at my death.
+Notwithstanding, use

 It seems that Antonio is testing Bassanio's love here, basically pitting his love for Antonio against his new love for Portia.
 Antonio is making a great sacrifice and wants some credit for it, especially if it will make him appear more noble and committed to Bassanio than Portia is.